 Ocean#

-It can be useful for people interested in ocean science to run simulations with only active sea ice and ocean components and atmospheric forcing.
-In this exercise, you will learn how to run one of these ice-ocean simulations.
+It can be helpful for people interested in ocean science to run simulations with only active sea ice and ocean components and atmospheric forcing.
+This exercise will teach you how to run one of these ice-ocean simulations.

 This exercise was created by Gustavo Marques.